remnawave/panel/docs/install/panel-security/zero-trust.md

 title: Cloudflare ZeroTrust
 ---

-ZeroTrust is a powerful, free, and flexible tool that can be used to protect your Remnawave panel.
+Cloudflare ZeroTrust is a powerful, free, and flexible tool that can be used to protect your Remnawave panel.

 ## Requirements

 - Register an account with Cloudflare
 - Purchase your own domain and link it to Cloudflare
 - Have a payment card to attach to Cloudflare (any card will do, even with a zero balance, as long as it can be added).
 Once added, you’ll have access to the free Zero Trust plan.